 But since it came into force at the start of 2021, the protocol has prompted disagreements between the UK and EU because it has disrupted trade between Great Britain and Northern Ireland.

-What is the Northern Ireland Protocol and why is it needed?
+What is the Northern Ireland Protocol?

-During Brexit negotiations, all sides agreed that protecting the Northern Ireland peace deal (the Good Friday agreement) was an absolute priority.
+During Brexit negotiations, all sides agreed that protecting the 1998 Northern Ireland peace deal (the Good Friday agreement) was an absolute priority.

-That was easy to settle because both were part of the European Union.
-The Republic and Northern Ireland shared the same EU rules on trade, so no checks were needed on goods travelling from one country to another.
+This was easy to do when both Ireland and Northern Ireland were part of the EU.
+Both sides automatically shared the same EU rules on trade and no checks were needed on goods travelling between them.

-The EU requires many goods to be inspected when they arrive from non-EU countries, while some products aren't allowed to enter at all.
+The EU requires many goods - such as milk and eggs - to be inspected when they arrive from non-EU countries, while some products, such as chilled meats, aren't allowed to enter at all.